panzerdp/dmitripavlutin.com/content/posts/149-react-usereducer/index.md

 }
 ```

-Note that the reducer above doesn't modify directly the current state in `state` variable, but rather creates a new state object stored in `newState`.
+Note that the reducer above doesn't modify directly the current state in `state` variable, but rather creates a new state object stored in `newState`, then returns it.

+React checks the difference between new and current state to determine whether the state has been updates, so do not mutate the current state directly.

 #### C. Action object